 Don’t want to focus on just one theme?
 The Aquarium Tour is the perfect program for you!
-Choose any three of the Aquarium habitats (from whales to penguins, sharks to reptiles) to have broadcasted right into your classroom.
+With a personal tour guide leading the program, we’ll bring the Aquarium habitats (from Whales to Penguins to Sharks to Reptile) right into your classroom!

-Broadcasting directly from Mystic Aquarium’s Roger Tory Peterson Penguin Pavilion, students will not only learn about these amazing endangered species but also meet an African penguin up close and personal!
+Broadcasting directly from Mystic Aquarium’s Roger Tory Peterson Penguin Pavilion, students will only learn about these amazing endangered species but also see our African penguins up close and personal!